kennedn/blog/content/posts/json.md

     <img src="view_source_badge.svg"></img>
 </a>

-This can then be referenced in our C code as a pre-processor statement:
+This symbol can then be referenced in our C code and replaced with our bytes by the preprocessor at build time:

 ```c
 static const char tile_data[] = {